crjoseabraham/php-ecommerce/README.md

-# 🛒 Ecommerce site built using pure PHP & vanilla JavaScript
+# 🛒 Ecommerce site built using pure PHP & vanilla JS

 This project is an ecommerce wesbite built without any frameworks.
 My goal was to learn how to code a functional application to learn fundamentals of OOP and the MVC architecture while setting up a somewhat modern development environment.